c0rnf13ld/socKeTylogger/README.md

 ## More about the script
 The keylogger when executed automatically installs the **pynput** library on the victim machine, so there is no need to depend on the victim having the pynput library installed.

-The **autoChange.sh** script plays with base64 to generate a file in python3 that generates another keylogger, this is functional when we make a change in the keylogger, but the real utility of this script called **autoChange.sh** is that the file it generates, called **keyloggerGenerator.py**, allows us to generate several keyloggers to operate with another ip and port if we want to
+The **autoChange.sh** script plays with base64 to generate a file in python3 that generates another keylogger, this is functional when we make a change in the keylogger, but the real utility of this script called **autoChange.sh** is that the file it generates, called **keyloggerGenerator.py**, allows us to generate several keyloggers to operate with another ip and port if we want to.

 The keylogger.py file has a variable called ending_key, this variable is responsible for stopping the server when the key combination **CTRL + SHIFT + ESC** is detected.
 You can also modify the keyboard combination, so that when key combination is detected the keylogger stops.
 ## Requirements:
 ```